Bring lessons to life with these engaging craft projects that celebrate spring, St. Patrick's Day, Mother's Day, and more!

 Milk Carton Bunny Basket

 Turn a milk carton into a cute little friend for Easter!

 Students can create this cute craft from a milk carton as a festive addition to an Easter or spring celebration.

 What You Need

-- White yarn, cut into 1- to 2-inch pieces (4 to 6 pieces per student)
+- White yarn cut into 2-inch pieces, 4 to 6 pieces per student

-- Easter basket grass or green strips of paper (enough to fill all cartons)
+- Optional: Easter basket grass or green strips of paper, enough to fill all cartons

 What You Do

-- Cut the top off milk carton so it has an open top.
+- Have your students cut the top off the milk carton so it has an open top.

-- When the paint is dry, glue a cotton ball to one side of the carton to create a tail.
+- Once the cartons are dry, have your students glue one cotton ball to one side of the carton to create a tail.
 The side with the tail is now the back of the carton.

-- The students can then glue the paper ears to the inside of the carton's front panel, being sure the ears stick up above the carton.
+- The students can then glue the paper ears to the inside of the carton's front panel, making sure the ears stick up above the carton.

-- Glue two googly eyes to the front of the carton for the bunny's eyes.
+- Have your students glue two googly eyes to the front of the carton for the bunny's eyes.

-- Help your students each cut a small circle from the pink construction paper and then glue it to the carton, under the eyes.
+- Help your students each cut a small circle from the pink construction paper and glue it to the carton, under the eyes, to become the nose.

-- To create whiskers, glue a few pieces of yarn near the nose.
+- Have your students glue a few pieces of yarn near the nose to create whiskers.

 Optional: Fill the carton with plastic grass or strips of green paper.
 If you are planning a classroom Easter celebration, leave the bunny baskets on the students' desks on the last day of school before Easter for the Easter Bunny to fill with treats!